siwS/theysaidsocli/README.md

 You can run in your command line:

 - `theysaidso` : gets you the Quote of the day!
-- `theysaidso -cat` : gets you all the available quote categories
+- `Theysaidsocli-cat` : gets you all the available quote categories
-- `theysaidso -cat life` : gets you a quote from the "life" category
+- `Theysaidsocli-cat life` : gets you a quote from the "life" category

 ### TODO: